Komagataella: Biotherapeutic production

 In the last few years, Komagataella had been used for the production of over 500 types of biotherapeutics, such as IFNγ.
 At the beginning, one drawback of this protein expression system is the over-glycosylation with high density of mannose structure, which is a potential cause of immunogenicity.
 In 2006, a research group managed to create a new strain called YSH597.
 (Note: YSH597 is based on strain NRRL-Y11430, now considered part of K. phaffi.)
 This strain can express erythropoietin in its normal glycosylation form, by exchanging the enzymes responsible for the fungal type glycosylation, with the mammalian homologs.
 Thus, the altered glycosylation pattern allowed the protein to be fully functional.

 Enzyme production

-In food industries, like brewery and bake house, Komagataella is used to produce different kinds of enzymes, as processing aids and food additives, with many functions.
-For example, some enzymes produced by genetically modified Komagataella can keep the bread soft.
-Meanwhile, in beer, enzymes could be used to lower the alcohol concentration.
-Recombinant phospholipase C can degum high-phosphorus oils by breaking down phospholipids.
+A significant milestone in the use of K. phaffii in food technology was its GRAS classification by the US Food and Drug Administration, alongside their approval of recombinant proteins.
+It is now used to produce various enzymes that serve as processing aids and food additives.
+In bakery production, enzymes produced by genetically modified Komagataella can maintain bread freshness and compensate for variations in flour and malt quality.
+In brewing, they can reduce beer's alcohol content or modify the flavour and filtration properties of wine.
+Recombinant expressed phospholipase C is used to degum high-phosphorus vegetable oils by hydrolysing phospholipids.
+In animal feed, phytase produced by K. phaffii breaks down phytic acid, an antinutrient.

-In animal feed, K. phaffi-produced phytase is used to break down phytic acid, an antinutrient.
+Recently, K. phaffii has been used increasingly to produce soy leghemoglobin, a plant heme protein that gives plant-based meat analogues their colour and flavour.
+This expands the industrial application of K. phaffii from technical enzymes towards functional food ingredients.
+For this purpose, the yeast utilises its strong methanol-inducible promoters and efficient secretion to produce functional leghemoglobin for use as a food ingredient.
+Through strain engineering, including optimisation of heme biosynthesis and signal peptides, and controlled fed-batch fermentation, gram-per-litre titres of secreted leghemoglobin have been achieved.
+This makes large-scale production for meat analogues economically viable.